Health and Wellbeing

 Is it still safe for me to live on campus/come to work on campus?

 Yes.
-We continue to work closely with health officials, including County Public Health, to maintain the wellbeing of our campus community.
+Cal Poly continues to work closely with health officials, including County Public Health, to maintain the wellbeing of our campus community.
 We ask all members of our campus community to closely follow all state and county shelter-at-home orders, and take preventative measures to stay healthy.

 What preventative measures should I take to stay healthy?